-- A. A person may make a disclosure of any prohibited conduct under this policy to the Title IX Coordinator or any of the following individuals: - o Mindy Larson, Professor, Department of Education
+- A. A person may make a disclosure of any prohibited conduct under this policy to the Title IX Coordinator or any of the following individuals: - Mindy Larson, Professor, Department of Education - Jeff Mackay, Dean of Students - B. The disclosing person does not need to be the reporting party. - C. A disclosing person may disclose an alleged instance of prohibited sexual misconduct or relationship violence without initiating a formal University response. - D. After a disclosure is made, the University will contact the reporting party and offer to provide process counseling about available supportive measures, formal and informal procedures, potential interim measures.

-- o Mary Ann Rodriguez, Vice President for Finance and Administration - o Jane Samuels, Assistant Athletic Director/Senior Woman Administrator - o Jeff Mackay, Dean of Students - B. The disclosing person does not need to be the reporting party. - C. A disclosing person may disclose an alleged instance of prohibited sexual misconduct or relationship violence without initiating a formal University response. - D. After a disclosure is made, the University will contact the reporting party and offer to provide process counseling about available supportive measures, formal and informal procedures, potential interim measures. - E. An individual may pursue a formal University response procedure independently of any offcampus processes, such as reporting to law enforcement or pursuing other non-campus-based civil reporting options. - F. All disclosures will be reviewed by the University to identify whether the conduct falls within the scope of this policy or other related policies.
+- E. An individual may pursue a formal University response procedure independently of any offcampus processes, such as reporting to law enforcement or pursuing other non-campusbased civil reporting options. - F. All disclosures will be reviewed by the University to identify whether the conduct falls within the scope of this policy or other related policies.